 - Scammers might clone the voice of a specific individual, such as a victim’s relative or a prominent government official known to many victims.

 Remote Work Positions:

 - The use of voice spoofing, or potentially voice deepfakes, during online interviews of the potential applicants.
-In these interviews, the actions and lip movement of the person seen interviewed on-camera do not completely coordinate with the audio of the person speaking.
+In these interviews, the actions and lip movements of the person seen interviewed on-camera do not completely coordinate with the audio of the person speaking.
 At times, actions such as coughing, sneezing, or other auditory actions are not aligned with what is presented visually.

-- The use of deepfakes and stolen Personally Identifiable Information (PII) to apply for a variety of remote work and work-at-home positions.
-Positions may include information technology and computer programming, database, and software related job functions.
-Notably, some reported positions include access to customer PII, financial data, corporate IT databases and/or proprietary information.
+- The use of deep fakes and stolen Personally Identifiable Information (PII) to apply for a variety of remote work and work-at-home positions.
+Positions may include information technology and computer programming, database, and software-related job functions.
+Notably, some reported positions include access to customer PII, financial data, corporate IT databases, and/or proprietary information.

 Scenarios Targeting Companies

 - Criminals often hack or spoof an email account of a chief executive officer (CEO) and then contact a financial officer to request an urgent wire transfer or gift card purchase.

 - Criminals may also masquerade as trusted suppliers (using false invoices) or employees (diverting direct deposits).

 - Deepfakes could make phone calls used in business email compromise schemes sound more authentic.